idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 inferred from the types of the ``Fin n`` and ``Vect n a`` arguments.
-Any name beginning with a lowercase letter that appears as a parameter or index in a type declaration, and is not applied to any arguments, will *always* be automatically bound as an implicit argument.
+Any name beginning with a lowercase letter that appears as a parameter or index in a type declaration, and which is not applied to any arguments, will *always* be automatically bound as an implicit argument.
 This is why data type names cannot begin with a lowercase letter.
 Implicit arguments can still be given